Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Results

 In the following, we consider the 4 cases: 5-class (CDM + 4 WDM), 4-class (4 WDM only), 3-class (FD, $\nu$MSM, and DW), and 2-class (SF and DW).
 Here, we fix the WDM particle mass $m_{\rm DM}$, corresponding to $m_{\rm FD}$ and the left-hand side of Eq.~(\ref{eq:FD-DW})-(\ref{eq:FD-nuMSM}) for each WDM model, and we calculated the initial power spectrum of our simulation following Eq.~(\ref{eq:ratio_wc})-(\ref{eq:Phi-for-Transfer}).

-As we can see in Fig.~\ref{fig:k_half}, which shows the relation between $m_{\rm DM}$ and $k_{1/2}$ following Eq.~(\ref{eq:k_half}), the lighter dark matter can be distinguished more easily from the CDM model due to the larger scale of the free streaming.
+As we can see in Figure~\ref{fig:k_half}, which shows the relation between $m_{\rm DM}$ and $k_{1/2}$ following Eq.~(\ref{eq:k_half}), the lighter dark matter can be distinguished more easily from the CDM model due to the larger scale of the free streaming.
 On the other hand, the difference between the WDM models becomes larger in the case of the heavier WDM.
 Especially, SF and DW are similar at around $m\sim 2$ keV.
 Therefore, we examine the case of the 3-class classification, which does not classify the SF and DW, and the binary classification between the SF and DW model.

-Fig.~\ref{fig:wdm_classification_2keV} shows the results of discriminating the different model for given $m_{\rm DM}=2 {\rm keV}.$ The top-left panel corresponds to the 5-class classification.
+Figure~\ref{fig:wdm_classification_2keV} shows the results of discriminating the different model for given $m_{\rm DM}=2 {\rm keV}.$ The \revi{left} panel corresponds to the 5-class classification.
 The CDM, FD, and $\nu$MSM models can be distinguished from the other models, while the DW model cannot be distinguished from the SF model.
-In the 2-class classification between the SF and DW model (bottom right), our CNN shows the similar $\bar{p} (k|\mathrm{M})$ for both models and cannot classify these models.
-As we can see in Fig.~\ref{fig:k_half}, the SF and DW models have similar features for $m_{\rm DM}=$ 2 keV because their initial power spectrum is almost identical; hence, it is difficult to distinguish these models even for the image-based analysis.
+In the 2-class classification between the SF and DW model \revi{(right panel), the CNN predicts the model with similar probability, regardless of which model the image is generated from, which means it cannot classify these two models correctly.} As we can see in Figure~\ref{fig:k_half}, the SF and DW models have similar features for $m_{\rm DM}=$ 2 keV because their initial power spectrum is almost identical; hence, it is difficult to distinguish these models even for the image-based analysis.

-In Fig.~\ref{fig:wdm_classification_2keV}, the top right panel shows the 4-class classification between WDM models.
+In Figure~\ref{fig:wdm_classification_2keV}, the \revi{second panel from the right} shows the 4-class classification among WDM models.
 Our CNN can maximize $\bar{p} (k|\mathrm{M})$ for the correct model for the FD and $\nu$MSM model, and the FD model is distinguished from the other models with higher accuracy because our CNN is not perplexed by the CDM model.
-Finally, to avoid the degeneracy between the SF and DW models, we conduct the 3-class classification between the FD, $\nu$MSM, and DW model and show the results in the bottom left panel.
+Finally, to illustrate the degeneracy between the SF and DW models, we also showed the 3-class classification results between the FD, $\nu$MSM, and DW model.
 As a result, our CNN can distinguish the FD, $\nu$MSM, and the other models (SF and DW), while it is difficult to distinguish the SF and DW models.